gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She stepped impulsively around the table to give her grandmother a hug.
 "I love you."

-"I love you too, daffodil."
+"I love you too, sweetling."
 They held each other for a moment, one wondering when the other had gotten so big, the other wondering when the first had gotten so small,